Manuela Sáenz

-Manuela Sáenz de Vergara y Aizpuru (Quito, Viceroyalty of New Granada, 27 December 1797 – Peru, 23 November 1856) was an Ecuadorian revolutionary heroine of South America who supported the revolutionary cause by gathering information, distributing leaflets and protesting for women's rights.
+Manuela Sáenz de Vergara y Aizpuru (27 December 1797 – 23 November 1856) was an Ecuadorian revolutionary heroine of South America who supported the revolutionary cause by gathering information, distributing leaflets and protesting for women's rights.
 Manuela received the Order of the Sun ("Caballeresa del Sol" or 'Dame of the Sun'), honoring her services in the revolution.

 Sáenz married a wealthy English doctor in 1817 and became a socialite in Lima, Peru.
-This provided the setting for involvement in political and military affairs, and she became active in support of revolutionary efforts.
+This provided the setting for her involvement in political and military affairs, and she became active in support of revolutionary efforts.
 Leaving her husband in 1822, she soon began an eight-year collaboration and intimate relationship with Simón Bolívar that lasted until his death in 1830.
 After she prevented an 1828 assassination attempt against him and facilitated his escape, Bolívar began to call her "Libertadora del libertador" ("liberator of the liberator").
 In an unknown letter she wrote, she claimed that "the Liberator is immortal", despite the fact that she was responsible for his survival.
-Manuela's role in the revolution after her death was generally overlooked until the late twentieth century, but now she is recognized as a feminist symbol of the 19th-century wars of independence.
+Manuela's role in the revolution was generally overlooked after her death until the late twentieth century, but now she is recognized as a feminist symbol of the 19th-century wars of independence.

 Life

 Early life

 Manuela was born in Quito, Viceroyalty of New Granada, the illegitimate child of Maria Joaquina Aizpuru from Ecuador and the married Spanish nobleman Simón Sáenz de Vergara y Yedra (or Sáenz y Verega).
 Her mother was abandoned by her modest family as a result of the pregnancy and her father paid for young "Manuelita" to go to school at the Convent of Santa Catalina where she learned to read and write.
-While there, she encountered a microcosm of the Spanish colonial caste system, with white nuns ruling over a large group of mestiza and native servants and maids.
+While there, she encountered a microcosm of the Spanish Colonial caste system, with white nuns ruling over a large group of mestiza and native servants and maids.
 She kept in contact with the upper class nuns of Santa Catalina for much of the rest of her life, and they provided counsel to her.
 She was forced to leave the convent at the age of seventeen, allegedly because she was discovered to have been seduced by army officer Fausto D'Elhuyar, the son of Fausto Elhuyar and nephew of Juan José Elhuyar, who were the co-discoverers of tungsten.